peteroupc/html3dutil/tutorials/filters.md

 ![**Waterpaint filtered image**](filters6.png)

-This is a watercoloring effect based on a public domain shader by someone named "Themaister".
+This is a watercoloring effect based on a public domain shader by Hans-Kristian Arntzen, also known as "Themaister".

 This filter is implemented in the function `makeWaterpaint` in the demo.